TangLitEn/3D_Printing/README.md

-# NTUBS_39th_Investiture
-A 3D printed trophy to be given to the outgoing 39th NTUBS mainCommittees
+# Lit En's 3D printing REPO💌

+## WHY DRAW WHEN YOU CAN 3D print it?
+1. NTUBS 40th AGM Trophy🏆 and Token